polkadot-fellows/RFCs/text/0001-agile-coretime.md

 type PoolSize = Value<TotalParts>;

-/// Counter for the total CoreParts which could be dedicated to a pool. `u32` so we don't ever get
+/// Counter for the total CoreMask which could be dedicated to a pool. `u32` so we don't ever get
 /// an overflow.
 type TotalParts = u32;
 struct InstaPoolHistoryRecord {
     total_contributions: TotalParts,
     maybe_payout: Option<Balance>,
 }
-/// Total InstaPool rewards for each Timeslice and the number of core parts which contributed. type InstaPoolHistory = Map<Timeslice, InstaPoolHistoryRecord>;
+/// Total InstaPool rewards for each Timeslice and the number of core Mask which contributed. type InstaPoolHistory = Map<Timeslice, InstaPoolHistoryRecord>;
 ```

-`CoreParts` tracks what unique "parts" of a single core.
+`CoreMask` tracks what unique "parts" of a single core.
 It is used with interlacing in order to give a unique identifier to each compnent of any possible interlacing configuration of a core, allowing for simple self-describing keys for all core ownership and allocation information.
 It also allows for each core's workload to be tracked and updated progressively, keeping ongoing compute costs well-bounded and low.

 Regions are issued into the `Regions` map and can be transferred, partitioned and interlaced as the owner desires.
 Regions can only be tasked if they begin after the current scheduling deadline (if they have missed this, then the region can be auto-trimmed until it is).